-Figure 1 covers the general features and benefits of the Model 9422 and Model 9417 design.
+Figure 1 covers the general features and benefits of the Model 9422 design.
 For general parts terminology, refer to Figures 2A through 2C.

-The Winchester Model 9422 and Model 9417 are also shown disassembled to the extent necessary in order to follow instructions contained in this book (Figure 9 later in this manual).
+The Winchester Model 9422 is also shown disassembled to the extent necessary in order to follow instructions contained in this book (see Figure 9 later in this manual).
 Throughout this manual the "action" refers to the mechanism of this rifle which loads and secures the cartridges in the chamber.